convertigo/c8oprj-lib-push-manager/README.md

 2. Sign in with your google account and add a project by click on the "+" (add project)
 3. Give a project name, hit "Continue", Disable or enable google Analytics and hit "Continue"
 4. Wait for the resources to be provisioned, Hit "Continue", you will be on the firebase overview page
-5. Click on the Gear icon next to "Projet Overview" -> "Project settings" to configure your Firebase  project
+5. Click on the Gear icon next to "Project Overview" -> "Project settings" to configure your Firebase  project
 6. Add your iOS and Android app by clicking on the iOS or Android icons.
 When you add your apps be sure to configure a valid bundle id (iOS) or Android package name (Android) and use the same ids for both platforms, for example __"com.mycompany.myapp"__.
 The id configured here will be used later on to configure the __MobileApplication__ object in Convertigo project.
 7. Download the config files, this will be the __google-services.json__ (Android) or the __GoogleService-info.plist__ (iOS).
 These files will have to be included in your app and described in the next section.
-8. You can ignore next steps for Convertigo Mobile Builder applications.
+8. You can ignore next steps for Convertigo Mobile Builder applications. for Convertigo SDK Applications, follow the steps to include the FCM SDK in your app.

 ## Getting your server key

 Firebase services automatically generated a Server key.
 You will need it to Configure the Convertigo Push manager Library.
-To get your server key :
+To get your server key:

 1. In the project settings, click on the "Cloud Messaging" tab.
-2. Copy the "Server Key" as you you will have to configure it in a Convertigo global Symbol.
+2. Copy the "Server Key" as you will have to configure it in a Convertigo global Symbol.

 ## Configure your iOS APNS notifications (Only if you want to do iOS notifications)

 FCM supports APNS notification for iOS.
 You will have to configure your APNS Auth key.
-This is done in the "Cloud Messenging' tab under the "iOS app configuration" section (The section will be shown only if you added an iOS app to your FCM project).
-To get you APNS Auth key, you need and Apple developper account and connect to :
+This is done in the "Cloud Messaging' tab under the "iOS app configuration" section (The section will be shown only if you added an iOS app to your FCM project).
+To get you APNS Auth key, you need and Apple developer account and connect to :

 [https://developer.apple.com/account/resources/authkeys/add](https://developer.apple.com/account/resources/authkeys/add)

-Add a APNS key, give it a name and be sure to know your team id (shown in upper right corner of the apple developper portal)
+Add a APNS key, give it a name and be sure to know your team id (shown in upper right corner of the apple developer portal)

 Once the key is generated, download the .P8 file, and upload it in the FCM "iOS app configuration" section with its name and the TEAM ID.